katesumedh/AWS-Face-Recognition/README.md

 ## AWS Setup

-S3 Bucket: Create an S3 bucket with an unique name.
+S3 Bucket: Create a S3 bucket with an unique name.

 Rekognition Collection: Create a Rekognition collection named famouspersons.